-The destruction of myelin interferes with nerve conduction, thus the symptoms of MS relate to this interruption of signaling between neurons (nerves of the central nervous system).
+The destruction of myelin interferes with nerve conduction.
+The symptoms of MS relate to this interruption of signaling between neurons (nerves of the central nervous system).
 Damage to the underlying axons is likely to cause irreversible disability and was originally believed to occur late in the disease.
-However, recent research has shown that axonal damage can and does occur early as well as late in the disease.
+However, recent research has shown that axonal damage also occurs early in the disease.

 Immune System Attack

 MS may be an autoimmune disorder.
 That means that your immune system mistakes your own cells for foreign invaders and attacks them.
 This is similar to an allergic response except that the allergen is part of your body.
 It is thought that the myelin loss associated with MS results from your immune system mistakenly attacking these tissues.

 It is believed that the autoimmune response may be triggered by a bacterial or viral infection.
 Research is being done to study this theory.

 Though the cause of MS is not clear, a number of risk factors exist.